kspaceKelvin/python-ismrmrd-server/readme.md

 1. Create a GIF preview of the filtered image:
     ```
-    python mrd2gif.py phantom_img.h5
+    python utils/mrd2gif.py phantom_img.h5
     ```

 ####  1.2.2. <a name='Addinganimageprocessingfilter'></a>Adding an image processing filter
 In this example, a high-pass filter is applied to images.

-1. Create a copy of [invertcontrast.py](invertcontrast.py) named ``filterimage.py``.
-For other workflows, it may be preferable to start with another example such as [analyzeflow.py](analyzeflow.py).
+1. Create a copy of [``config/invertcontrast.py``](config/invertcontrast.py) named ``config/filterimage.py``.
+For other workflows, it may be preferable to start with another example such as [``analyzeflow``](config/analyzeflow.py).

 1. The Python [Pillow](https://github.com/python-pillow/Pillow/) library contains a high-pass filter named [FIND_EDGES](https://pythontic.com/image-processing/pillow/edge-detection).
-Add the following line to the top of the newly created ``filterimage.py`` to import this library:
+Add the following line to the top of the newly created ``config/filterimage.py`` to import this library:
     ```
     from PIL import Image, ImageFilter
     ```

-1. In the ``process_image()`` function the ``filterimage.py`` file, find the sections where the incoming images are being [normalized](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/6684b4d17c0591e64b34bc06fdd06d78a2d8c659/invertcontrast.py#L261) and [filtered](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/6684b4d17c0591e64b34bc06fdd06d78a2d8c659/invertcontrast.py#L267).
+1. In the ``process_image()`` function of the ``config/filterimage.py`` file, find the sections where the incoming images are being [normalized](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/6684b4d17c0591e64b34bc06fdd06d78a2d8c659/invertcontrast.py#L261) and [filtered](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/6684b4d17c0591e64b34bc06fdd06d78a2d8c659/invertcontrast.py#L267).
 The Pillow image filters require images with values in the range 0-255, so replace these two sections as follows:

     **Old code:**
     ```